 (b).
 Side Dish(es)

 (i).
 Any menu item offered other than the entree and milk is considered a side dish.
-The side dish may be any food except condiments or those foods of minimal nutritional value or have foods of minimal nutritional value as the main ingredient.
+The side dish may be any food except condiments or those foods of minimal nutritional value as the main ingredient.

 (c).
 Milk